 Shamoon was an information-stealing malware, which also included a destructive module.
 The affected systems became inoperable since the malware overwrote most of the files with random data, and once it happened the information couldn't be restored.

 The Shamoon malware also hit another target, the Qatari natural gas company, RasGas, which is one of the largest liquefied natural gas (LNG) companies in the world.

-Although, Shammon attempts to spread itself to other devices on a local network, both Saudi Aramco and RasGa got lucky because this malware had no direct impact their SCADA systems.
-Even so, the ability to recover from a destructive cyber-attack is an important lesson from this attacks.
+Although, Shammon attempts to spread itself to other devices on a local network, both Saudi Aramco and RasGa got lucky because this malware had no direct impact on their SCADA systems.
+Even so, the ability to recover from a destructive cyber-attack is an important lesson from these attacks.

 Often cyber-attacks into SCADA systems happen via the organization's business network, and from there affecting the operation's remote control system.
 However, the opposite occurred in 2013, when hackers broke into a third-party that maintained Target Store's HVAC control system.

-The attackers has the objective to steal credit card data from Target, so in order to do that they gained access to Target's business network via its' building control systems, and then they uploaded malicious credit card stealing software to cash registers across Target's chain of stores.
+The attackers have the objective to steal credit card data from Target.
+In order to do that, they gained access to Target's business network via its' building control systems.
+Then, they uploaded malicious credit card stealing software to cash registers across Target's chain of stores.

 The total cost to Target for the attack, security upgrades, and lawsuits is estimated at $309M.
 Seventy million customers were affected.

 All of these expenses were the bottom line of taking advantage of a building automation system.
 The Target breach proved that the - often forgotten - cyber security of building automation is indeed important.

 A small dam in New York was accessed by Iranian hackers in 2013.
 This intrusion was not elaborate, since it was simply a test by the attackers to see what they could access.